continue-revolution/sd-webui-segment-anything/README.md

 # Segment Anything for Stable Diffusion WebUI

-URGENT: The current version (v1.5.1) of this extension is not compatible with the latest version (v1.3.2) of Stable Diffusion WebUI.
-This is because of the gradio version (3.32.0).
-I will try to resolve the problem as soon as possible.
-If you meet problem similar to `No such file or directory: '/tmp/gradio/tmpgshj4x4l.png'`, it is due to the webui version problem.
-Please revert to webui v1.3.1 via `git checkout v1.3.1` on your terminal, inside the webui folder.
-This notice will disappear once the problem is resolved.

 This extension aim for connecting [AUTOMATIC1111 Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) and [Mikubill ControlNet Extension](https://github.com/Mikubill/sd-webui-controlnet) with [segment anything](https://github.com/facebookresearch/segment-anything/) and [GroundingDINO](https://github.com/IDEA-Research/GroundingDINO) to enhance Stable Diffusion/ControlNet inpainting, enhance ControlNet semantic segmentation, automate image matting and create LoRA/LyCORIS training set.

 ## News